Czhuofu/RetroNet/README.md

-# A brief introduction for RetroSomV3
+# A brief introduction for RetroNet
 ## Installation instructions
 Basically, all the files were storage in the GITHUB.
 Due to GitHub's file size restrictions, some large files/folder have been placed in Google Drive.
 You should download them from the link below and place them in the corresponding location.